Technology the key to saving hoiho penguin - experts

 Technology is being used to shed light on the elusive Stewart Island yellow-eyed penguin, and their underwater behaviour that, until now, remained a mystery.

-There's a lack of research studying the hoiho, a species that has become critically endangered, according to Otago University Marine Science Department researcher Thor Elley.
+There's a lack of research studying the hoiho, a species that has become critically endangered, according to Otago University Zoology Department researcher Thor Elley.

 That was before his team decided to delve a bit deeper, by fitting 19 of the small southern aquatic birds with GPS trackers and cameras.